-Operations and administration - for SaaS exploitation¶
+Operations and Administration - for SaaS Mode¶

 All deployments are automated thanks to our Ansible playbooks.

-Our log rentention policy is about 8 weeks in our Elastic stack but we keep - by default - 14 weeks of web access/error logs and 52 weeks of app logs in our servers.
+Our log rentention policy is about 8 weeks long in our Elastic stack but we keep - by default - 14 weeks of web access/error logs and 52 weeks of app logs in our servers.

 We regularly and automatically scan our servers in search for: